Old vs new tax regime 2026-27 — which saves more at your salary

 If your total deductions are below ₹3L: new regime wins, no calculation needed.

-If they're above ₹4L and you have HRA or NPS: run the calculator.
+If they're above ₹4L and you have HRA or NPS: run the numbers.

-If you have a home loan: check old regime almost regardless of other deductions.
+If you have a home loan with outstanding balance above ₹30L: check old regime almost regardless of other deductions.

-The tax regime calculator will give you the exact comparison in about two minutes.
+The tax calculator will give you the exact comparison in about two minutes.

 The default